Is F-Gas Certification Worth It for Gas Safe Engineers?

 Course length:

-For those looking for an ‘F-gas course near me’, there are some entry requirements to consider.
-Candidates wishing to complete the Cat 2 course must have a recognised qualification in refrigeration, heating and ventilation or other related sector.
-Alternatively, they must have two years of auditable experience in the refrigeration, heating and ventilation industry.
+To take the Cat 2 training course – candidates must have recognised qualifications or two years of auditable experience in the refrigeration, heating and ventilation industry.

-Those wishing to complete the Cat 1 course are advised to complete the Cat 2 course first.
-Applicants for the Cat 1 F-gas course should also have a good deal of experience in air conditioning and refrigeration.
+Applicants for the Cat 1 course are advised to complete Cat 2 first and have a good deal of knowledge in relevant sectors.

-Both of our F-gas courses are assessed using a blend of multiple-choice exam and practical assessment.
+Both Cat 1 and Cat 2 F-gas training courses are assessed using a blend of a multiple-choice exam and a practical assessment.
 This is designed to test a candidate’s theoretical understanding as well as practical ability.

 Candidates need to be able to demonstrate they can work safely and competently in accordance with relevant industry legislation.